folkertdev/freestyle-svg-exporter/README.md

 freestyle-svg-exporter
 ======================

-a Blender addon for exporting stylized lines created by the Freestyle render engine to an SVG format.
+A Blender addon for exporting stylized lines created by the Freestyle render engine to an SVG format.
+This is the development version: More features, more bugs!

 To use (for now):
-- find parameter_editor.py (at ../blender/release/scripts/freestyle/modules/ or ../blender/2.7x/scrips/freestyle/modules/) and replace it with the version in this repository/patch
+- overwrite the current addon file with the one in this repository.

-- register addon.py as an addon via User Preferences > Addons > install from file
+- enable the addon via User Preferences > Addons > SVG

 The GUI for the exporter should now be visible in the render tab of the properties window.